elixtcode/senior-village-connect/README.md

 - Demonstrated how tech can address overlooked local safety issues
 - Used AI-assisted scaffolding during early layout setup only; all code and logic written manually

 ---
-🛠️ **Note:**
-This project is an active prototype and not yet in production.
-I am currently working with the village council to further refine its features and move toward real-world implementation.
----

 <details>